andrewtavis/slides/oss_community_building/slides.md

 - Readme: Project description, everything to start developing, logo at the top
   - Logos: A PNG banner with the project name over a color is more inviting than just text
-- License: For both the code and the content
+- License: For both the code and the content (and license headers for files)
 - Contributing guide: More advanced setup, all testing procedures, learning resources, etc
 - Code of Conduct: [Contributor Covenant](https://www.contributor-covenant.org/) or similar